sourcebroker/deployer-extended-media/README.rst

 media:pull
 ++++++++++

-Pull media from target instance to current instance using rsync and options from "media-default" and "media".
+Pull media from target instance to current instance using rsync and options from "media_default" and "media".

 media:push
 ++++++++++

-Pull media from current instance to target instance using rsync and options from "media-default" and "media".
+Pull media from current instance to target instance using rsync and options from "media_default" and "media".